 Americans check their phones about 47 times a day - that’s an abundance of opportunities to introduce new microbes to our electronic companions.
 Besides being handled frequently, cell phones are often held close to the face and mouth, which is bad news for anyone interested in limiting potential exposure to contagious viruses.

 This isn’t to say that all the microbes on our phones are pathogens that can make us sick - the majority are more or less harmless and commonly found on healthy human bodies.

-However, of 100 cell phones collected at one Medical University, 40% had Staphylococcus aureus (also known as MRSA, a dangerous antibiotic-resistant strain of Staph).
+However, of 100 cell phones collected at Western University of São Paulo/ Brazil*, 40% had Staphylococcus aureus (also known as MRSA, a dangerous antibiotic-resistant strain of Staph).
 This germ can cause skin infections, pneumonia, blood infections, and more.
 Of all the bacteria found on these 100 phones, a whopping 85% were resistant to penicillin.